jorisvandenbossche/course-python-data/notebooks/case3_bacterial_resistance_lab_experiment.md

 * Make a histogram using the [Seaborn package](https://seaborn.pydata.org/index.html) to visualize the distribution of the `optical_density`
 * Change the overall theme to any of the available Seaborn themes
 * Change the border color of the bars to `white` and the fill color of the bars to `grey`

+Using Matplotlib, further adjust the histogram:

+- Add a Figure title 'Optical density distribution'
+- Overwrite the y-axis label to 'Frequency'.

 <details><summary>Hints</summary>